A goal is the end-result of what we want to achieve.

 Every move you make must be guided by your objectives.
 Moves that are based on vague idea isn’t good enough – you should be clear on what you are trying to achieve.
 If you don’t keep your objectives in mind you will waste a lot of time thinking about moves that don’t serve a clear purpose.

-The course will help you to not only know what the main objectives are, but to develop a deep understanding of them.
+This free chess course will help you to not only know what the main objectives are, but to develop a deep understanding of them.
 You will become a much stronger player when you consistently make purposeful moves.

 Next Lesson – Introduction to the 5 main objectives of a chess game

 Previous Lesson – Introduction to the free chess course